-While we would like to see no sugar in this soup, overall, it's pretty low in fat and sodium, and high in protein.
-The list of ingredients isn't as clean as we would hope, but overall, Healthy Choice Chicken Noodle isn't all that bad.
-If you stick to the serving size and not eat the whole can in one sitting, you'll be consuming just 390 milligrams of sodium, which compared to other options on this list, isn't that terrible.
+While we would like to see no sugar in this soup, we will give credit to its high protein content.
+The list of ingredients isn't as clean as we would hope, either.
+If you stick to the serving size and not eat the whole can in one sitting, you'll be consuming 390 milligrams of sodium, which compared to other options on this list, isn't that terrible.

 Health Valley Organic Chicken Noodle Soup